 Changes to the frame size of Where the Wild Things Are

-Happy Bird, a teacher at Hyosung, added a further comment.
-She pointed out that the relationship between text and images in “The Beast” is particularly noteworthy, especially the careful and ingenious shifts in frame size.
-Regarding the story as a whole, Happy Bird believes the true core lies in the line, “He wants to be where someone loves him most.”
-She believes the entire story’s emotions originate from this point and ultimately culminate in this.
-This insight deeply touched me!
+Xiaoxing’s teacher, Happy Bird, added a few more points.
+She pointed out that the relationship between the text and illustrations in “The Beast” is particularly noteworthy, especially the subtle variations in the size of the picture frames, which demonstrate remarkable craftsmanship.
+Regarding the story as a whole, Happy Bird believes the true core is the line, “He wanted to be where someone loved him most.”
+She believes the entire story’s emotions originate from this line and ultimately converge there. —This insight also deeply moved me!

-I clearly remember how I pondered over and over again the translation of this sentence when I first translated this book (about six years ago), because it was so important!
-At that time, I translated it just for my own entertainment, to tell my daughter, and to read it to my mother who was in her seventies.
-The original text of this sentence is “(he)
+I vividly remember how I painstakingly pondered the translation of this sentence when I first translated this book (about six years ago), because it was so crucial!
+At the time, I translated it simply for my own amusement, to tell my daughter, and to read to my mother, who was over seventy.
+The original sentence was “(he)”.

 wanted to be where someone loved him best of